Yamato-damashii: Later history

 Following the Japanese victories in the First Sino-Japanese War and Russo-Japanese War, nationalists made Wakon-yōsai into a catchphrase for modernization and militarization, and developed Yamato-damashii into what Miller (1982:13) calls "the official rallying cry for the Japanese armed forces in World War II."

 In the present day, Yamato-damashii is historically associated with Japanese nationalism, but is commonly used in Nihonjinron discussions and sports media.
 It is the motto for the international Purebred mixed martial arts school headed by Japanese-American Enson Inoue.
-Professor David Pollack predicts that Yamato-damashii will become extinct.